 - Custom integrations

-- API endpoint of third parties which are not included in the list of native integrations
+- API endpoint of third parties which are not among the list of native integrations

 - Custom implementation of tracking